Grow Huge Bell Peppers with These Pro Tips!

 If the container is too small, then the roots can become root-bound and your plant’s growth will be stunted.
 Leading to small fruits as I mentioned earlier.

-If you start your peppers in a small container, don’t worry!
+If you start your bell peppers in a small container, don’t worry!
 You can still save them from becoming root-bound by potting them up.
 Potting-up is just a fancy way of saying transplant into a bigger container.

-While it’s important to always keep your peppers properly watered, you also don’t want to overwater them.
+While it’s important to always keep your bell peppers properly watered, you also don’t want to overwater them.

 Peppers hate having wet feet or water-logged roots.
 This can lead to stunted growth because of their inability to take in nutrients through their roots and in a worst-case scenario can lead to root rot which will kill your peppers.

-Unless you live in a particularly dry region, you don’t need to water your peppers every day.
+Unless you live in a particularly dry region, you don’t need to water your bell peppers every day.
 Every other day should be fine.

-Although, it is important to note that peppers grown in containers will dry out a lot quicker than peppers growing directly in the ground.
+Although, it is important to note that bell peppers grown in containers will dry out a lot quicker than bell peppers growing directly in the ground.
 So check on your container peppers often and if you notice that their leaves are starting to wilt then water them immediately.

 To cut back on how often you have to water, try mulching around your peppers.
 This will help the soil to retain moisture in the hot summer months and keep your peppers from drying out.
-This article covers the best mulches to try on your pepper plants.
+This article covers the best mulches to try on your bell pepper plants.

 It might also be worth setting up a drip line in your garden so that all you have to do is remember to turn it on and off whenever you want to give your peppers a good watering and you don’t have to deal with the fuss of watering your plants by hand.

-Sometimes pepper plants put more energy into producing big leafy greens than they do towards growing fruits.
+Sometimes bell pepper plants put more energy into producing big leafy greens than they do towards growing fruits.

 When this happens, pruning your plants can help to encourage the plant to put more energy towards the fruits.

-To prune your pepper plants, start by getting a good pair of pruners, garden shears, or a sharp pair of scissors.
+To prune your bell pepper plants, start by getting a good pair of pruners, garden shears, or a sharp pair of scissors.

-Mature pepper plants can start to get a bit woody so the tool you’re using to prune must be plenty sharp to cut through the stems.
+Mature bell pepper plants can start to get a bit woody so the tool you’re using to prune must be plenty sharp to cut through the stems.

 When you go to cut stems off of your plant, you want to trim your lower branches.
 For mature pepper plants, you can trim up to 8 inches of foliage off of the bottom.
 For smaller plants, start by only trimming about 3 or 4 inches off of the bottom.